 - Crashes can be looked at in the Crash reporter folder next to Application support.

-- Library can be found in Library
+- The library can be found in the Library.

 - App preferences are saved in the Preferences folder.

 You should note that the user can’t access more hidden files.
 Also, macOS/OS X will keep you from removing some application files.

 Another solution for answering how to uninstall software on the Mac is through Launchpad.
 MacOS’s built-in tool assists you in launching, moving programs, and deleting them.
 To open Launchpad, you have to press the F4 button.
 Or you can click on the spaceship symbol in your Mac’s Dock.
 After that, you will see a list of currently installed applications.
 Scroll left or right to find the application that you need to remove.

 Then click and hold the selected app.
 After a second, the application will shake.
 Click on X, which is in the upper left corner of the application icon.
 Click on delete, and the app will be uninstalled from your Mac.
 You won’t see X floating above the icon if you don’t install this app from the Apple store.
 Therefore, you can’t uninstall it from Launchpad.
 For these apps, you have to go to the Finder, as mentioned in the first method.